Financing the Recovery Economy: The First Step Towards Scaled Lifecycle Refrigerant Management

 What Are We Building Toward?

 The Kigali Amendment to the Montreal Protocol sets a clear directional trajectory: HFCs are phased down over time, and lower-GWP alternatives replace them.
-Unfortunately, transition alone does not solve all of the emissions problems.
-HFC refrigerants already contained inside billions of air conditioning units and refrigeration systems will continue circulating, leaking, and being vented for decades.
-Under the Kigali Amendment, developing countries, referred to as Article 5 parties, have a delayed phasedown timetable, meaning that HFC banks in these countries will continue to grow over the next several years.
-This underscores Cascade’s focus on LRM in Article 5 countries in Southeast Asia.
+Unfortunately, this transition alone doesn't solve all emissions concerns.
+HFC refrigerants already contained inside billions of air conditioning units and refrigeration systems will continue circulating, leaking, and being vented for decades — a problem that will only be exacerbated as cooling demand skyrockets.
+Under the Kigali Amendment, developing countries, referred to as “Article 5 parties,” have a delayed phasedown timetable, meaning that HFC banks in these countries will continue to grow over the next several years.
+This underscores Cascade’s focus on LRM in Article 5 countries.

 Sustained, economically viable LRM practices are the ultimate goal.
-Within LRM, the highest certainty-of-impact action to mitigate emissions from legacy high-GWP refrigerants is destruction.
-A single kilogram of R-410A, an HFC widely used in commercial and residential air-conditioning equipment, contains a global warming potential 2,088 times that of CO2.
+Within LRM, the most certain path to mitigate emissions from legacy high-GWP refrigerants is destruction.
+A single kilogram of R-410A — an HFC widely used in commercial and residential air-conditioning equipment — contains a global warming potential 2,088 times that of CO₂.
 Recovering and destroying these gases permanently eliminates their warming potential from the atmosphere.
+Under appropriate guardrails, voluntary or compliance carbon financing can be a tool to support the development of recovery-to-destruction infrastructure while providing high-quality emissions reduction credits to buyers.
+Recovering and reclaiming refrigerant for reuse can be economically valuable where virgin gas prices are high; it can also reduce the need for virgin gas production or consumption, which helps governments meet national Kigali Amendment HFC phasedown targets.

 Building Recovery Markets: A Theory of Change

-Multiple mechanisms can support LRM, including carbon markets, compliance finance, industry investments, and policy.
+Multiple mechanisms can support LRM – including carbon markets, compliance finance, industry investments, and policy.
 These mechanisms can operate individually or in parallel as market readiness and policy timelines allow.
 They can also be highly effective when sequenced as stages in an intentional, system-building process, where one mechanism supports the foundation for the next.

 Voluntary Carbon Financing: The Zero-to-One Entry Point